My Ultimate Azores Guide: 15 Must-Do Things and Attractions

 São Miguel is a nature lover’s and adventurer’s paradise with diverse landscapes and unique experiences.

-The Azores are one of the best places in the world for whale and dolphin watching, and Ponta Delgada is the perfect launch point for this unforgettable experience.
+The Azores are one of the best places in the world for whale and dolphin watching.
+And Ponta Delgada is the perfect launch point for this experience.
 The deep waters surrounding the islands attract over 20 species of whales and dolphins, including sperm whales, blue whales, and bottlenose dolphins.
-I joined a tour with a local operator, and within minutes of setting out, we spotted a pod of common dolphins playfully jumping through the waves.
+I joined a tour with a local operator, and within minutes, we spotted dolphins playfully jumping through the waves.

 Peak whale-watching season runs from April to October, but year-round sightings make this a must-do activity whenever you visit.
 Responsible tour operators ensure the animals are not disturbed, offering an ethical way to observe them in their natural habitat.
 Seeing a whale breach just meters from the boat was an awe-inspiring moment.
 If you love marine life, don’t miss the chance to witness these majestic creatures off the coast of Ponta Delgada.